 - Nearly 80% of the educators are using traditional learning platforms for online teaching

-- 60% of professionals in the education sector admit using personal devices for work
+- 60% of professionals in the education sector admit to using personal devices for work

 - Almost 60% of educators acknowledge that they do not know how to respond to a cyberattack

-- Cybercriminals are always looking for financial gain.
-Reputational and monetary damages to students, staff, and their families always top the list.
+- Reputational damage to students, staff, and their families

-- The education sector has data worth up to $246 per stolen record on the black market, undoubtedly making academia a desirable target for cybercriminals.
+- The education sector has data worth up to $246 per stolen record on the black market

-- More often than not, cybercriminals intend to disrupt and adversely impact the operations and productivity of an institution.
+- To adversely impact the operations and productivity of an institution

 Cybersecurity Threats In the Education Sector

-According to VMware, one in every three universities and colleges (36% educational institutions) become a victim of a successful cyberattack with every passing hour.
-So, what are the top five threats relating to cybersecurity in education.
+According to VMware, one in every three universities and colleges (36% of educational institutions) becomes a victim of a successful cyberattack every hour.
+So, what are the top five threats relating to cybersecurity in education?